 Water For Life helps farmers transform a desert into arable, productive farmland.

 This has included mapping rivers and smaller waterways that develop during the annual monsoon and then designing containment structures to conserve the rainwater.
 These structures range from rock and cement walls to large dams and crop irrigation channels.

-The results of these efforts are readily visible one year after construction, when new crops of wheat, barley, corn and other vegetables are growing where nothing has grown for years.
-Enhanced yields means farmers are able to provide for their families and increase their income by selling excess produce.
+The results of these efforts are readily visible one year after construction when new crops of wheat, barley, corn, and other vegetables are growing where nothing has grown for years.
+Enhanced yields mean farmers are able to provide for their families, as well as increase their income by selling excess produce.

 DWC has a goal to build 50 water harvesting structures, and these will provide water and food security for about 1,500 families.
 Each village invests 25 percent of the project cost.
 It takes them two to three years to save this money.
 Please help us make their project a reality.